An Accounting major at Rutgers Business School – Newark who got her first job at Goldman Sachs

 Career Paths

 Rutgers Business School has become a valuable resource for the New York metropolitan corporate community.
-Students graduate from the Accounting program with a strong foundation, and are well prepared to enter the job market.
-Below is a list of occupations of some of our recent graduates:
+Graduates of Rutgers’ Accounting Program are well-prepared to succeed in the job market.

 Sample Occupations